 Final Thoughts On NFL Preseason Betting

+There are several advantages to betting the preseason.
+Most notably are the low wagering limits and the lack of confidence in the lines by most betting sites evidenced by their low limits.
+Another aspect of preseason betting is it offers familiarity with players and personnel.
 Watching backups and second string players will give you a much better barometer of how these players might impact the team if a starter goes down, especially when it comes to rookies or impact players who are nipping at the heels of one of the starters.

 Having a deeper understanding of the personnel and system of each team will help you later in the season with handicapping.
 The third preseason game is as close to a regular season game as bettors will see during the preseason.
 Although we caution treating it as a regular season game from a handicapping perspective, it’s an excellent look at first-team offenses and defenses for an extended period.